nathanlq/book_reco/microservices/readme.md

 The entry point for the vectorizer service.

 - **Functionality**:
-  - Establishes a database connection and initializes PCA and TF-IDF models if not already loaded.
+  - Establishes a database connection, initializes PCA and TF-IDF models, and logs the process in MLflow.
   - Starts concurrent tasks for daily recalculations and new row monitoring.

 ---